rajeevgit8055hub/Verified-Digital-Credentials/README.md

 ## <span id="sql">✅ 30 Days SQL Micro Course (Skill Course, July 2025)</span>

-I’m proud to announce the successful completion of the **Basic to Advanced SQL** course from **Skill Course**, one of the most trusted online learning platforms, mentored under the expert guidance of **Mr. Satish Dhawale Sir**, Founder & CEO.
+I’m proud to announce the successful completion of the **SQL Micro Course** course from **Skill Course**, one of the most trusted online learning platforms, mentored under the expert guidance of **Mr. Satish Dhawale Sir**, *Founder & CEO, Skill Course*.
 This certification in **SQL** is a major step forward in my journey into **data, database management, and analytics**, equipping me with the skills and confidence needed to work effectively in real-world, data-driven environments.

 Throughout this course, I developed a strong foundation in **relational database systems**, mastering the concepts of **data types**, **DDL/DML commands**, and **table creation with primary and foreign keys**.